 One of the most powerful native American ointments was made from it.

-The Haudenosaunee people would use it for back, knee, neck, shoulder, ankle and wrist pain.
+The Haudenosaunee people would use it for back, knee, neck, shoulder, ankle and wrist well-being.

-The active compound in the ointment has been recently found to be pycnogenol which inhibits the inflammatory chemical signals in our body and provides mobility to your joints.
+The active compound in the ointment has been recently found to be pycnogenol which can help inhibit the inflammatory chemical signals in our body and supports healthy joints.

-You’ll also find out the plant that boosts your energy and relieves foot pain when you wear it inside your shoes.
+You’ll also find out the plant that boosts your energy and helps with sore feet when you wear it inside your shoes.

-Another plant you’ll find in The Lost Book of herbal Remedies is Boneset, which our forefathers used to reduce fever.
+Another plant you’ll find in The Lost Book of herbal Remedies is Boneset, which our forefathers used to fight fever.

 In fact, the name “boneset” was derived from the plant's use in the treatment of breakbone fever.